 - On the day of the treatment, you will arrive at our central London dental clinic where you’ll be greeted by our reception team.
 Your dental surgeon will confirm you’re happy to have the treatment and are in good health.
 You will likely receive some sedation to make sure that you’re not in any pain during the treatment.

-- The entire procedure can take up to 7 hours which breaks down into 4 hours of treatment, 2 hours in observed recovery and then 1 hour placing the temporary denture on the same day.
+- The entire procedure can take up to 7 hours which breaks down into 4 hours of treatment, 2 hours in observed recovery and then 1 hour of placing the temporary denture on the same day.
 The treatment works by fixing a replacement bridge using four dental implants.
 The zygomatic dental implants are longer in length so they can be surgically anchored to the cheekbone.
 After the zygomatic implants have been placed, the implant positioning is transferred onto a stone plaster model with an impression.

 - Our dental technicians then construct a bridge, which can be screwed onto the new implant.
 Due to the very solid bone tissue of the zygomatic bone, the implant and the restoration can usually be used straight after the surgery with soft food.